 The frame "Reinforcements" contains a table with the list of reinforcements.
 Adding reinforcements is performed in the "New reinforcements" dialog window.
 When inputting, it is possible to use the function of the grid.

-The reinforcement end points can be automatically hooked to the ground, an arbitrary interface or opening (tunnel lining).
-These points are then automatically positioned in to the intersections of the prop line determined by the input points and the selected lines.
-The reinforcement can also be introduced directly by specifying coordinates of the two end points.
+The reinforcement endpoints are automatically connected to the terrain, an arbitrary interface, or opening (tunnel lining).
+These points are then automatically positioned into the intersections of the prop line determined by the input points and the selected lines.
+The reinforcement can also be introduced directly by specifying coordinates of the two endpoints.

 In subsequent stages the reinforcement cannot be edited - it can be only removed.

 The program allows us to consider the reinforcement also in compression - by default, however, the part of reinforcement found in compression is disabled for the analysis.
 This state is simulated in the figure showing the distribution of normal tensile forces overactive parts of individual reinforcements.
 The compressive part of the reinforcement is temporarily excluded from the analysis.
 Similar to anchors, however, it can be automatically activated once loaded again in tension.